Welcome to MB Lawyers, Hertfordshire

 What is the time frame for your matter to be concluded?

-How much will MB Lawyers charge?
+How much will I charge?

-Costs can mean various things but usually covers fees, disbursements and VAT where applicable.
+Costs can mean various things but usually covers fees, disbursements, and VAT where applicable.

 Any standard letters, emails or calls not timed will be charged at 1/10 of the hourly rate.
 Any required copying is charged at 25p per copy.

 You are legally bound to pay the costs in your case.
-The general rule is that with litigation once court proceedings have started it may be possible to get a costs order against your opponent.
+The general rule is that with litigation once court proceedings have started it may be possible to get a costs order against you opponent.
 The courts are however increasingly keen to discourage litigation and promote early resolution of cases through mediation and dispute resolution where costs are not recoverable.

 Defended litigation cases are also allocated to one of three procedures by the court which decides how the case is handled and the costs recoverable.
 Cases worth less than £10,000 are invariably allocated to small claims which means no costs are recoverable.